DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_onbeforeparse_event.md - fires before data started to be parsed
 - api/gantt_onbeforerowdragend_event.md - fires before the user drops a row in  the grid
 - api/gantt_onbeforetaskadd_event.md - fires before a new task is added to the Gantt chart
+- api/gantt_onbeforetaskautoschedule_event.md - fires for each task which is rescheduled
 - api/gantt_onbeforetaskchanged_event.md - fires after the user has finished dragging and released the mouse button but before the changes are applied
 - api/gantt_onbeforetaskdelete_event.md - fires before the user deletes a task
 - api/gantt_onbeforetaskdisplay_event.md - fires after the tasks have been loaded to the Gantt chart but before they are displayed